jfleddy49/Resume-Projects/README.md

 ## Projects

 ### Essay Prediction Model
-- Description: This model can take any given Essay and predict whether or not it is AI generated with high accuracy and precision
+- Description: This model can take any given Essay and predict whether or not it is AI generated with high accuracy and precision.
+Uses various student written and GPT generated essays to train a model of ~36,000 parameters, extracting information from sentence syntax, a TD-IDF matrix, and measures of word uniqueness.
 - GitHub Repository: https://github.com/jfleddy49/Essay_model_Predictor

 ## Education